Best Brighton Restaurants

 The Coconut Island

-The Coconut Island on Western Road is not just a dinner, it is a full night out.
+The Coconut Island on Western Road is not just a dinner out, it is a full night out.
 Authentic Sri Lankan street food with bold spices, sharing plates of curries, hoppers, kothu and battered bites, all served in a space covered with hand-painted Sri Lankan murals and beach canopy seating.
 The cocktails are something else entirely, with drinks served in whole pineapples that make you feel like you are on holiday.
 Fiery flavours, a party atmosphere and island energy make this one of Brighton's most fun dining experiences.

 ELEGANT JAPANESE